drone-os/drone-book/src/introduction.md

   secondary stackful tasks require MMU/MPU to ensure the safety.

 - Debug communication channels.
-Rust's `print!`, `eprint!` and similar macros are mapped to Cortex-M's ITM channels 0 and 1 out of the box.
+Rust's `print!`, `eprint!` and similar macros are mapped to Cortex-M's SWO channels 0 and 1 out of the box.
 Debug messages incur no overhead when no debug probe is connected.

 - `Drone.toml` configuration file, which saves you from manually writing linker